-This comparison below would present a clear picture to you about which framework is right for your business, so here let’s begin:
+This comparison below would present a clear picture to you about which framework is right for your business.

-Conclusion: One thing that is vital to understand is that cross-platform frameworks are not some magic pill that would work just instantly.
-Instead, these frameworks would only work fine only when you use them with absolute awareness of each’s strengthens and limitations.
+One thing that is vital to understand is that cross-platform frameworks are not a magic pill that would work just instantly.
+Instead, these frameworks would only work fine only when you use them with absolute awareness of each’s strengths and limitations.
 Also, give attention to the fact that it is important to gather a good team of cross-platform experienced professionals, as, without their support, the journey to build cross-platform apps would be impossible.